【Hiroshi Fujiwara Interview】"AI won't eliminate music" - A speaker from fragment × BE@RBRICK appears | MEDICOM TOY

 BE@RBRICK AUDIO Portable Bluetooth® Speaker FRAGMENT 400%

-As this is a speaker, we asked about AI and music, topics frequently discussed in recent years, as well as the currently popular podcast program "BAD PHARMACY" and the SLIDE CULTURE MAGAZINE (a magazine you watch on YouTube) "QUIET."
+This time, as it's a speaker, we asked about AI and music, topics frequently discussed in recent years, as well as the currently popular podcast program "BAD PHARMACY" and the SLIDE CULTURE MAGAZINE (a magazine you watch on YouTube) "QUIET."

 Text by SHINNO Kunihiko | Photographs by TAKAYANAGI Ken | Edit by TOMIYAMA Eizaburo